 What is clear from this record is that the communication that Mergott received from the firm was inadequate.
-She did not being her behalf.
-Although understand what was done on respondent and/or Halbfish had meetings with Mergott, the record reveals that, at some point, she no longer understood the Despite their meetings, Mergott was her case. posture of entitled to be informed of the status of her case.
+She did not behalf.
+Although understand what was being done on her respondent and/or Halbfish had meetings with Mergott, the record reveals that, at some point, she no longer understood the posture of her case.
+Despite their meetings, Mergott was entitled to be informed of the status of her case.
 Moreover,